sjwines/hourofai/forest/forest3.md

 ---

 ~hint What does this spawn enemy buoy do?
-The green block creates enemyBuoy, puts it on the map, gives it a velocity, and turns on bounce on wall so it roams. hint~
+The green block creates an enemy buoy, places it on the map, assigns it a velocity, and enables bounce on wall, allowing it to roam. hint~

 ## {3.
 Make It Dangerous (Bump/Avoid)}